Dunn's Marsh Watershed Study

 The studies are expected to take over 18 months.

-The first Public information Meeting (PIM) for this watershed was held at 7-9 p.m., Oct.
+The first Public information Meeting was held Oct.
 22, 2019 at Toki Middle School Cafeteria, 5606 Russett Road.

 The City of Madison Engineering Division set locations, times, and dates for focus group meetings for the Dunn's Marsh Watershed.
 The meetings were requested by community members, and were open to the public, but the conversation was tailored to gathering more information on flooding issues in the meeting area.
 The focus groups looked further into the issues that caused flooding in the last few years specific to each meeting area.
 The Engineering Division worked with alders, and residents to find a date, location and time that worked for the specific areas.